makwaijun/personalwebpagev2/content/blog/post6.md

 tags: ["thoughts" ]
 ---

+### TLDR;

+- I live by a belief system of living in the gray.
+Nothing can ever be linearly explained.
+There are complex reasons and interrelations behind everything.
+It has made me more tolerant of different views, as I seek to understand both sides of an argument.
+- This belief system crumbles when I come across an extremist view.
+I can't tolerate this.
+- This leads to a paradox: Can a belief system promoting tolerance coexist with one is unable to tolerate intolerance?

 ### The Background

 One of my core beliefs that came out of my lessons in Systems Thinking (reminder to tag/link here) was that the world can never be depicted in *black* or *white*.